On the notion of geometric realization: Cyclic sets

 If $X$ is a cyclic set then $|X|$ is the geometric realization of $X$ considered as a simplicial set, so it is equipped with a topology.
+On the other hand, formula (\ref{defcyc}) or (\ref{Sfrom}) makes it clear that the group $\Aut S^1$ of orientation preserving homeomorphisms of $S^1$ acts on $|X|$.
+In particular, the group of rotations $SO(2)$ acts.

-The action of $\Aut S^1$ on $|X|$ is continuous if $\Aut S^1$ is equipped with the compact-open topology.
-This can be proved using the metric $d_{\mu}$ on $|X|$ (see \S\ref{1}) or the following argument.
-Notice that similarly to (\ref{tensor}) and (\ref{lim}) one has canonical bijections
+We claim that the action of $\Aut S^1$ on $|X|$ is continuous if $\Aut S^1$ is equipped with the compact-open topology.
+To prove this, note that similarly to (\ref{tensor}) and (\ref{lim}) one has canonical homeomorphisms